A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

-Given a standard tropical weighted admissible cover over $\mathbb R_{\geq 0}$, the function $\lambda$ is nonetheless uniquely determined: it is a member of the tropical canonical linear series on a subcurve $\tropD\subseteq\tropC$ (making it into a \emph{level graph} in the sense of \cite{BCGGM}) such that: \begin{itemize}[leftmargin=.5cm] \item the interior $\tropD^\circ$ contains every subcurve of arithmetic genus $g$ and $w\leq2g-2$; \item $\tropD^\circ$ has weight at most $2$; \item $\tropD$ has weight at least $3$. \end{itemize} At this point, we do not have a more precise recipe for finding $\lambda$ on one-parameter families.
-For a more general family of tropical curves, on the other hand, this determines a (polyhedral and simplicial) subdivision of the base cone.
+Given a standard tropical weighted admissible cover over $\mathbb R_{\geq 0}$, the function $\lambda$ is uniquely determined.
+It is a member of the tropical canonical linear series on the maximal subcurve $\tropD\subseteq\tropC$ (making it into a \emph{level graph} in the sense of \cite{BCGGM}) such that: \begin{itemize}[leftmargin=.5cm] \item the interior $\tropD^\circ$ contains every subcurve of arithmetic genus $g$ and $w\leq2g-2$; \item every connected component $\Omega$ of $\tropD^\circ$ has weight at most $2p_a(\Omega)-2$, and $\overline{\Omega}$ has weight at least $2p_a(\Omega)-1$. \end{itemize} For a more general family of tropical curves, this determines a (polyhedral and simplicial) subdivision of the base cone.
 In order to prove this, we actually define $\lambda$ by interpolating among finitely many piecewise linear functions, which we call \emph{admissible}.
+Our definition of admissible functions has been inspired by that of S. Bozlee's \emph{mesa curves} \cite[\S 3]{Bozlee}.
+It could be said that it constitutes a Copernican revolution with respect to \cite{RSPW1}.

+In case the special component has weight $2$, if this represents the degree of a map, the only possibility is that the map restrict on the core to the hyperelliptic cover of a line.
+In this case, factorisation through the Gorenstein singularity is not enough to ensure smoothability.
+If we again replace the core by a ribbon, imposing a second factorisation requires the map to satisfy some ramification condition on the nearby branches, which turns out to be sufficient for the obstructions to vanish.

+In order to avoid complications (and nasty singularities) arising from non-factoring situations - i.e. when the core has weight $2$, but it cannot possibly be the weight of the dualising bundle of a Gorenstein singularity - we proceed in two steps: first, in \S \ref{sec:admfun}, we make sure that every subcurve of positive genus has positive weight.
+Then, in \S \ref{sec:secalign}, we discard the locus where the weight of the core is $1$ or $1+1$.
+After doing this, we can safely replace any weight-two core with a ribbon.
+We sum up the construction of this and the next sections in the following diagram of moduli spaces: